benhanrahan12123/dotfiles/README.md

 stow -n -v -d ~/dotfiles/PC -t ~ hypr

-we will see a "dry run" of where our symlinks will be placed. remove -n from the commmand if the output is correct
+we will see a "dry run" of where our symlinks will be placed. remove -n from the command if the output is correct

 two different folders due to different configurations